Don't let other people control your mood: reacting vs. responding

 Reacting vs. responding

 Reacting is when you let thoughts and emotions take over, and you get lost in the compulsive mental noise that ensues.
-The results are the same old cliches:
+This results in the common cliches:

 It's the easy path, and there is always someone (or something) to blame for your behavior:

-"I acted that way because of what happened to me earlier!"
+"I acted that way because I was pissed about what happened to me earlier!"

 Responding, on the other hand, means we take action to address what can be addressed.
 Once we do this, we let go and move on.

 For example, if someone cuts you off in traffic, take appropriate action to ensure you're not going to have an accident.
 When you are sure you're safe, let go and move on with your day - don't carry around the burden of irritation and anger.

 That burden only affects you - it does nothing to the person you are irritated or angry at.